OpenCHAMI/openchami.org/content/docs/software/cloud-init/wireguard.md

 OpenCHAMI's cloud-init server supports **WireGuard** to encrypt and isolate cloud-init traffic between compute nodes and the cloud-init server.
 This ensures that sensitive metadata, user data, and vendor data exchanged during node provisioning are transmitted over an encrypted tunnel.

 The cloud-init server embeds a WireGuard server that dynamically assigns VPN IPs to compute nodes, manages peer configurations, and can optionally restrict cloud-init data access to only those nodes connected via the WireGuard tunnel.
-This helps protects against users making HTTPS requests directly to the API endpoints to obtain secrets delivered by the cloud-init-server.
+This protects against users making HTTPS requests directly to the API endpoints to obtain secrets delivered by the cloud-init-server.

 ## Architecture